stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 which was not for human creatures, and could not forget it.
 From them there was never any gossip, for to even the commonest of mortal instincts there are terrible boundaries.
 And from that single messenger the party at the shore caught a nameless awe which almost sealed their own lips.
-Very few are the rumours which ever came from any of them, and Eleazar Smith&rsquo;s diary is the only written record which has survived from that whole expedition which set forth from the Sign of the Golden Lion under the stars.
+Very few are the rumours which ever came from any of them, and Eleazar Smith's diary is the only written record which has survived from that whole expedition which set forth from the Sign of the Golden Lion under the stars.